MilesLab/Rembrandt_pipeline/README.md

 |COV-N1-REV-BC013   |CAGGAAACAGCTATGACACAAACTGGCGTTCTCCATTCTGGTTACTGCCAGTTG|
 |COV-N1-REV-BC014   |CAGGAAACAGCTATGACCGTTGAGGGCGTTCTCCATTCTGGTTACTGCCAGTTG|
 |COV-N1-REV-BC015   |CAGGAAACAGCTATGACCCTATCAGGCGTTCTCCATTCTGGTTACTGCCAGTTG|

+--start_point (-s) and --end_point (-t) are the starting and end points in the primer sequences that you wish to search for.
+Usually this incorporates the necessary barcodes + additional sequences.

 --output_file (-o) is the path of the overlap matrix that describes how the forward and reverse barcodes overlap with each other on the COVID-aligned reads.
 An example is shown below.